chaitan28/k8s_directory/deployment/deploy.md

 - Self-healing: Automatically replace failed or unhealthy Pods.  <br>

 ### DaemonSets
 DaemonSets ensure that a pod is run on each node in the cluster.
-This is typically used for log collection and monitoring.
+This is typically used for log collection and monitoring. <br>

 ### StatefulSets
 StatefulSets maintain the identity of pods, ensuring the hostname remains the same, which is crucial for stateful applications like MongoDB and MySQL.